browserengineering/book/book/animations.md

 GPU memory usage, as well as page slowdown to manage all of the additional composited layers.
 One way this could happen is that an additional composited layer results from one element overlapping another, and then a third because it overlaps the second, and so on.
 This phenomenon is called *layer explosion*.
-Our browser's algorithm avoids this problem most of the time because it is able to merge multiple paint chunks together as long as they have compatible ancestor effects, but in practice there are complicated situations where it's hard to make content merge efficiently.
+Our browser's algorithm avoids this problem most of the time because it is able to merge multiple display items together as long as they have compatible ancestor effects, but in practice there are complicated situations where it's hard to make content merge efficiently.

 In addition to overlap, there are other situations where compositing has undesired side-effects leading to performance problems.
 For example, suppose we